isaacvock/fastq2EZbakR/docs/index.md

 Step 2: Read the [Configuration](configuration.md) documentation to get details about all config parameters.

+Stpe 3: Read about fastq2EZbakR's [generalized feature assignment](features.md), one of the major benefits of using fastq2EZbakR.

-Step 3: Read the [Tips and Tricks](tips.md) documentation for helpful pointers that may make your life easier.
+Step 4: Read the [Tips and Tricks](tips.md) documentation for helpful pointers that may make your life easier.

-Step 4: Read about [Output](output.md) produced by fastq2EZbakR.
+Step 5: Read about [Output](output.md) produced by fastq2EZbakR.

-Step 5: Check out ancillary documentation about creating [tracks](tracks.md) and [FAQs](faq.md).
+Step 6: Check out ancillary documentation about creating [tracks](tracks.md) and [FAQs](faq.md).

 ## What fastq2EZbakR does